Systolic volume of homology classes: Systolic volume of multiple classes

 If the group $G$ is clearly identified by the context, we simplify the notation into $\sigma_\a(z)$.
 The upper bound (\ref{eq:bornesup}) implies that $\sigma_\a(z)$ is an analytic function on the disk $|z| < 1$.
 Furthermore the complex point $z = 1$ is a singular point of this function as $\Sys(G,k\a) \geq \sigma_m > 0$.

-There is no hope in general for $\sigma_{G, \a}(z)$ to be a rational function.
-Indeed, if $\a$ is class with positive simplicial volume, Corollary \ref{cor:asymptotique} teachs us that $z = 1$ is not a pole of the corresponding systolic generating function: so $\sigma_\a(z)$ is not rational.
+In general there is no hope for $\sigma_{G, \a}(z)$ to be a rational function.
+Indeed, if $\a$ is a class with positive simplicial volume, Corollary \ref{cor:asymptotique} teachs us that $z = 1$ is not a pole of the corresponding systolic generating function: so $\sigma_\a(z)$ is not rational.
 It is well known that the rationality of the generating function of a numerical sequence is equivalent to the recurrence of this sequence.
 We deduce the following

 \begin{proposition} Let $G$ be a finitely presentable group and $\a \in H_m(G, \Z)$ a homology class of infinite order.
 If the simplicial volume of $\a$ is positive, the sequence of systolic volumes $\{\Sys(G,k\a)\}_{k = 1}^{\infty}$ does not satisfy any linear recurrent equation. \end{proposition}